MSBAi Assessment Strategy

 - Career pivoters should be assessed on ability to articulate their analytical value proposition

-See Appendix C for the standardized oral defense rubric.
+See Appendix C for the standardized oral component rubric.

 7. Team Assessment Guidelines